 Welcome!
 This is the first official update of my intercessory missionary endeavors and our church/house of prayer!
-Back in 2009, I did share some during my internship.
+Back in 2009, I shared some throughout my internship.

 Praise in the Park